reactivesw/DevProc/git_workflow.md

 export PS1
 ```

 This will display the branch name next to the folder name in the bash prompt.

 ## 2. Basic Workflow

 Each service has a repository that can be built, tested, released and deployed independently.
 For each repository, we use the following workflow:

-1. An organisation manager creates a new repository for a new service/task.
+1. The team creates a new repository for a new service/task.
 3. A developer creates a branch (https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) for a new feature or bug fix.
 4. A developer creates, edits, renames, moves, or deletes files.
 5. Send a pull request (https://help.github.com/articles/using-pull-requests/).